 In 2018, we entered into an agreement with a contract manufacturer for the clinical and potential commercial supply of one of our product candidates.
 As part of this agreement, the contract manufacturer has agreed to defer payment of certain costs and expenses under the agreement in exchange for the payment of an administrative fee.
-To date we have incurred expenses related to this agreement of approximately \$47.2 million as of December 31, 2019, which include service fees, raw material costs and administrative fees.
-No payments have been made to the contract manufacturer as of December 31, 2019.
-Accordingly, as of December 31, 2019, \$47.2 million is included in current liabilities in the Company's consolidated balance sheet, of which \$19.6 million is due in the first quarter of 2020.
-As of December 31, 2018, \$18.4 million is included in long-term liabilities in the Company's condensed consolidated balance sheet.
+To date we have incurred expenses related to this agreement of approximately \$53.7 million as of December 31, 2020, which include service fees, raw material costs and administrative fees.
+We have made payments of \$37.4 million to the contract manufacturer as of December 31, 2020.
+Accordingly, as of December 31, 2020 and 2019, \$15.7 million and \$47.2 million is included in current liabilities in the Company's consolidated balance sheets.
+Of the remaining \$15.7 million, \$4.2 million is due in the first quarter of 2021.
 We will incur an administrative fee of six percent (6%) per year starting from the date of invoice issuance.
-For the year ended December 31, 2019, we have accrued \$1.2 million in administrative fees in connection with these costs, which has been included in interest expense in the Company's consolidated statements of operations.
+For the years ended December 31, 2020, 2019 and 2018, we have accrued \$1.2 million, \$1.2 million and zero, respectively, in administrative fees in connection with these costs, which has been included in interest expense in the Company's consolidated statements of operations.